 In line with Recommendation 3.3 of the Malaysian Code on Corporate Governance 2012, Resolutions 8 and 9 are to enable Dato' Cheong Keap Tai and Eu Peng Meng @ Leslie Eu to continue serving as Independent Directors of the Company to fulfill the requirements of Paragraph 3.04 of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad.
-The justifications of the Board of Directors for recommending and supporting the resolutions for their continuing in office as Independent Directors are set out under the Statement on Corporate Governance in the Company's Annual Report 2013.
+The justifications of the Board of Directors for recommending and supporting the resolutions for their continuing in office as Independent Directors are set out under the Nominating Committee Statement in the Company's Annual Report 2014.